Bug #16806

 We haven't seen this issue in our testing yet.
 Additional troubleshooting is warranted to better understand what exactly is happening.
 If possible please detail steps to reproduce the issue between a pfSense server and pfSense client so we can look into it.

-Updated by Nazar Mokrynskyi about 6 hours ago
+Updated by Nazar Mokrynskyi 29 days ago

 I already explained what the issue is in the previous comment and even provided a pull request that fixes the issue.